cdorrat/reagent-dnd/README.md

 # reagent-dnd

-A [re-frame](https://github.com/Day8/re-frame) application designed to ... well, that part is up to you.
+A clojurescript reagent wrapper for react-dnd

 ## Development Mode

 ### Run application:

 ```
-lein clean
-lein figwheel dev
+npm install
+npm run watch
 ```

-Figwheel will automatically push cljs changes to the browser.
+Shadow-CLJS will automatically push cljs changes to the browser.

-Wait a bit, then browse to [http://localhost:3449](http://localhost:3449).
+Wait a bit, then browse to [http://localhost:8700](http://localhost:8700).

 ## Production Build

 ```
-lein clean
-lein cljsbuild once min
+???
 ```